Meta-Tuning LLMs to Leverage Lexical Knowledge for Generalizable Language Style Understanding: Meta-Tuning for Style Generalization

-We investigate the utility of incorporating style lexicons into the language models' instructions.
-Given a text input $x$ and a style with pre-defined classes $C=\left \{c_k \right \}^{|C|}_{k=1}$, we design a lexicon-based prompt ({\ourmethod}) as $\bar{x} = T(c_1, L_{c_1},\cdots,c_k, L_{c_k},\cdots,x)$, where $L_{c_k}$ is a list of words or phrases that are representative of the class $c_k$.
-For zero-shot learning, a language model is expected to predict one of the classes $\hat{c}\in C$, given $\bar{x}$.
-The prompt template $T(\cdot)$ is a function that converts all elements into a specific structure by filling them in the predefined slots (see templates in the Appendix Table \ref{tab:prompts_examples}).
+Given an input text and style with pre-defined classes $C=\left \{c_k \right \}^{|C|}_{k=1}$, we present the language model with lexicon-based instructions, by instantiating lexicons (i.e., a list of words or phrases that are representative of each class $c_k$) in a pre-defined instruction template (see templates in Table \ref{tab:prompts_examples}).
+A language model is expected to predict one of the classes $\hat{c}\in C$, given the lexicon-based instruction.
+These style-lexicons, are the only source of target-style supervision provided to the LLM, enabling it to make stylistic predictions using parametric knowledge that was acquired during pre-training \cite{2020t5, brown2020language}, and elicited using lexicon-based instructions.

-\paragraph{Instruction Fine-Tuning on Source Styles.} To predict held-out target styles without supervised data, {\ourmethod} requires the model to understand the lexicon-based instructions that can transfer across styles.
-This is achieved by fine-tuning the model on the source styles using {\ourmethod}.
-The objective is to optimize the conditional log-likelihood of the gold class given {\ourmethod} inputs.
-To prevent memorization of styles used during instruction fine-tuning, we introduce class randomization (\S \ref{subset:methods} and \S \ref{variant_lps}).
-Our hypothesis is that if we randomize style-specific identifiers used in the prompt, such as class names, the model will not be able to depend on them for prediction; instead, it will need to learn to leverage lexicons included in the instructions to make accurate predictions.
-Specifically, one variant of {\ourmethod} (\ourmethod$_{\text{I,Rw}}$) replaces each class name $c_k$ in the prompt with random English words.
-In \S\ref{lexicon-based-prompts}, we conduct a detailed investigation into the impact of randomization by comparing the {\ourmethod} variants that use different approaches to randomization.